Feeding Children – Success is in the Details Self-Study

 • Dietitians, nutritionists, nurses, speech language therapists and other clinicians in outpatient primary or limited secondary care settings; with brief or limited assessment and follow-up visits - where you might work with a family for one to three visits

-More About this training program
+More about this training program

 Feeding Children – Success is in the Details will explore the intricacies involved in the application of the Satter Division of Responsibility in Feeding (sDOR).
 The course includes ten modules including three case studies (picky eating, child weight divergence, and Satter-consistent nutrition education development), along with activities, supplemental research articles, and quizzes to increase your familiarity and knowledge for applying the models.
 Discover strategies for removing pressure and restriction from eating opportunities all while supporting food exploration and nurturing healthy, responsive boundaries embedded in trust and respect.